Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/essay.md

 - **SWU**: SignWriting in Unicode, the Unicode-oriented isomorphic representation supported by the Sutton SignWriting Resources
 - **official Unicode SignWriting**: the current SignWriting encoding standardized in Unicode 8 and later versions

-In some internal discussions, the official Unicode encoding is informally called **uni8** to distinguish it from SWU.

-Inside the current ecosystem, that informal term helps prevent confusion between:

-- official Unicode SignWriting
-- SWU as supported by the Sutton SignWriting Resources

 ## Current problem

 The current problem is not whether Unicode can name SignWriting characters.